HOW TO DRINK FROM A FIRE-HOSE WITHOUT DROWNING

 "extra" time you can in the first week to be caught up in lectures,

-because the blocks are short and there is much to cover.
+because the courses (blocks) are short and there is much to cover.

 - Be VERY

-lecture to finish an upcoming project, but try to keep it to a minimum.
+lecture or to put off viewing a recorded lecture to finish an upcoming project - but try to keep it to a minimum.

 What are the most common problems MS1 and P2 students have ON exams

-- Clarity and precision in definitions and concepts vs. approximate definitions derived from contex
+- Clarity and precision in definitions and concepts vs. approximate definitions derived from context.

 - Often, students generate their own general concepts or definitions from context (after all, that's how we learn to speak) – but this doesn't provide enough clarity to analyze and correctly answer the questions.